Town Hall Histories

 1932

 As the Saturday market closed on February the 27th, fire broke out in the clock tower.
-Although the fire brigade were to hand, the tower was destroyed and never replaced.
-Later a new dial was installed on the pediment as we see it today.
+Although the fire brigade were to hand, the tower was destroyed.
+Later a new dial was installed on the pediment.

 From the 1930s to the 1990s the building remained largely unchanged.
 The fire brigade relocated in 1946 and the Shambles became a store for the market stalls.
 In 1974 the courtroom was reduced in size to create a larger waiting area.